mbtoomey/genome_biology_FA24/Lessons/Lesson2.md

 - all other options, accept the defaults
 - create!

-## Start a linked project on your local computer
+## Start a linked project on your local computer with Rstudio

-- select "new project" from the file menu
+- Open Rstudio and select "new project" from the file menu
 - select "version controlled"
 - select "git"
 - you will be asked for the repository URL